Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

 For `SASL EXTERNAL` to work, you must connect over TLS.

+## Ensuring all created files and directories and non world readable.

+To make sure you are the only one who has access to the files your are about to create first run this command:

+    umask 077

 ## Creating a self-signed certificate

 In order to follow these instructions, you will need the `openssl` utility.
 If